 - WHEN WILL I SOLO?
 You will solo after you pass a third-class medical, a pre-solo written exam, and your instructor and you are confident that you are able to fly safely by yourself.
-On the average this happens after 16 hours of flight training.
+On the average this happens after about 20 hours of flight training.

 - WHAT ARE THE MINIMUM AGE REQUIREMENTS?
 The FAA states that an applicant for a student-pilot certificate must be at least 14 years old for the operation of a glider or balloon and 16 years old for other categories of aircraft.
 Some teenagers solo an airplane on their 16th birthday.
 For licensing, the minimum age for a private pilot certificate is 16 for balloons and gliders, and 17 for powered flight.

 - DO I HAVE TO TAKE GROUND SCHOOL, BEFORE I BEGIN FLYING?
 No. Flight training starts immediately.
 Ground school does not need to be classroom formal.
 It can be self-study or with an instructor.
 Our instructor will provide you with the necessary ground training before and after each of your flight lessons.
 Our computerized test preps and workbooks ensure you of passing the FAA Aeronautical Knowledge Written Exam.